it-excelsus/interview-fullstack-javascript/README.md

-# interview-junior-fullstack-javascript
+# Interview for Junior Fullstack JavaScript Position

-Dear applicant,
+Dear Applicant,

-thank you again for applying for the Junior Fullstack developer position at it-excelsus GmbH.
-With the following task we would like to verify your coding skills.
-Expected timeline for this assignemtn is to be finished in one week.
+Thank you once again for applying for the Junior Fullstack Developer position at it-excelsus GmbH.
+With the following task, we would like to assess your coding skills.
+The expected timeline for this assignment is one week.

-Below you can find 3 folders.
-The frontend and backend are just simple inital applications generaed from respective CLI tools.
-The [`frontend`](./frontend) is an React.ts application and the [`backend`](./backend) is a NestJS 10 backend application.
-The [`database`](./database) is an example of how a database could look like when contains data.
+Below, you will find three folders.
+The "frontend" and "backend" folders contain simple initial applications generated using their respective CLI tools.
+The [`frontend`](./frontend) contains a React.ts application, and the [`backend`](./backend) contains a Express  backend application.
+The [`database`](./database) folder provides an example of what a database could look like when it contains data.

 ## What is the task?

-1. On the frontend replace the existing content with a form where you can search for a city and list the results in some list formatted below.
-Design the application as you please.
+1. **Frontend:** Replace the existing content with a form that allows users to search for a city and list the results in a formatted list below.
+You have the freedom to design the application as you see fit.

-2. On the backend prepare an endpoint to return the list of the cities which is matching the entry submitted from the frontend.
-Ideally, you will return up to 5 entries per page.
-As well as implement CRUD endpoints to Create, Read, Update and Delete new cities.
+2. **Backend:** Create an endpoint that returns a list of cities matching the search entry submitted from the frontend.
+Ideally, this endpoint should return up to five entries per page.
+Additionally, implement CRUD (Create, Read, Update, Delete) endpoints to manage city data.

-3. On the database create a database of your choise (SQL or NoSQL) what would be in your opinion better for this usecase.
+3. **Database:** Choose a database type (SQL or NoSQL) that, in your opinion, would be better suited for this use case, and set up a database accordingly.

-Bonus: When you can implement the CRUD endpoints into the frontend as well.
+**Bonus:** Implement the CRUD functionality in the frontend as well.

 ## Tips

-- You should make sure your code is functional.
+- Ensure that your code is functional.
-- You should also handle possible edge cases.
+- Handle potential edge cases.
-- You should be happy with your solution.
+- Strive for a solution you are satisfied with.
-- Do you know how to test?
-This could be your chance to learn!
+- Interested in testing?
+This could be an excellent opportunity to learn!
-- Any progress would be good to track over git commits.
+- Keep track of your progress through git commits.

-## Are you done?
+## Are you finished?

-You can give us the accomplished assignemtn in 2 ways of your choise:
+You can submit the completed assignment in either of two ways:

-1. Create a fork of our repository and send us a link to your Github repository when you are finished, or
+1. **GitHub Repository:** Fork our repository, complete the task, and send us the link to your GitHub repository.
-2. Remove the `node_modules` folder in both applications and pack it into an archive and send it over email.
+2. **Archive Submission:** Remove the `node_modules` folders from both applications, pack the directories into an archive, and send it to us via email.

-## You need help?
+## Need assistance?

-To get more help please read the documentation:
+For additional help, please refer to the documentation:
-- React check out the [React docs](https://react.dev/learn) page
+- For React, consult the [React docs](https://react.dev/learn) page.
-- ExpressJS check out the [Express docs](https://devdocs.io/express/) page
+- For ExpressJS, check out the [Express docs](https://devdocs.io/express/) page.

+We look forward to reviewing your submission.

+Best regards,

+it-excelsus GmbH